Calms down your immune system.

 What to expect when you take Remicade (Infliximab) for Rheumatoid arthritisSkip what to expect section.
 Skip to Risks & Warnings section.

-Risks and Warnings for Remicade (Infliximab)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Remicade (Infliximab)Skip risks section.
+Skip to common concerns section.

 Remicade (Infliximab) has been reported to cause hypersensitivity reactions (severe rash, trouble breathing) and angioedema (life-threatening condition with swelling with or without hives).
 If you notice these symptoms after your dose or days later, call your doctor and get medical care right away.

-Tips from pharmacists and people taking Remicade (Infliximab)Final section.
+Common concerns from people taking Remicade (Infliximab)Final section.
 Do you want to return to drug navigation?

 - When i star taking Remicade 6 weeks back i didn't feel any pain in my bowel, but now im feeling pain if my bowel and the food take long time to pass through.